legiongis/test-package-load/README.md

 WHERE (SELECT graphid FROM resource_instances WHERE mv.resourceinstanceid = resourceinstanceid) = 'ab74af76-fa0e-11e6-9e3e-026d961c88e6'
 ```

-Below is a more complete example which includes columns with tile data:
+Here is a more complete example which includes columns with tile data:

 ```
 DROP VIEW IF EXISTS vw_monuments;